ten-protocol/ten-documentation/docs/testnet/for-developers/dapp-ideas.md

 ### Minesweeper
 Another simple game that requires privacy.
 Idea here is to play the game, tournament style.
 Players are given random ordering and make a move in the game.
 If they hit a mine, they’re out of the game.
 Last player(s) get a prize.

-### Exploding Kittens (and other card games)
-My favourite card game and one of the biggest selling games.
-You can’t find this being played for money anywhere as the publisher won’t allow it.
-But with blockchain and censorship resistance it could happen.

 ### Reverse auction (lowest unique number wins)
 Simple game where the lowest unique bid of a particular round, wins the round.
 Requires privacy to keep bids hidden until the round ends.